morriszdweck/Vecode/README.md

 # Vecode

 ### New Vecode coming soon, hopefully...
-Still simple and easy to use, Browser based, and more.
+Still simple and easy to use, Browser based, and more- website builder.

 An open source, in browser AI coding agent that is simple to use.